Bet-Nahrain Democratic Party

-The Bet-Nahrain Democratic Party (ܓܒܐ ܕܝܡܘܩܪܛܝܐ ܕܒܝܬ-ܢܗܪܝܢ), usually abbreviated as BNDP, is an Assyrian political party based in Iraq.
-For much of its existence, the party has been led by Romeo Hakkari.
-One of the party's goals is to create an autonomous Assyrian administrative region within the Assyrian homeland, through the framework of the Iraqi constitution.

-The BNDP was founded in the 1970s.
-Its platform emphasizes Assyrian nationalism and advocating for an Assyrian autonomous region in Iraq, which caused them to be put under surveillance from the Ba'ath party.
-It has participated in Assyrian politics in Iraq since the 2003 invasion, with varying success in elections.
-The party also established the Nineveh Plain Forces in the wake of ISIS, and has since joined the Athra Alliance alongside several other Assyrian political parties.
+The Bet-Nahrain Democratic Party (BNDP) (ܓܒܐ ܕܝܡܘܩܪܛܝܐ ܕܒܝܬ-ܢܗܪܝܢ) is an Assyrian political party based in Iraq.
+Founded in the 1970s, its platform emphasizes Assyrian nationalism and advocated for an Assyrian autonomous region in Iraq, which caused them to be put under surveillance from the Ba'ath Party.
+It has participated in Assyrian politics in Iraq since the 2003 invasion, with varying success in elections, and had continued to advocate for an autonomous Assyrian state in Iraq.

-In recent years, the BNDP has been known to opt its stance towards the Kurdish Regional Government, often in opposition to parties like the Assyrian Democratic Movement who prioritized the Federal government of Iraq.
+Since 2003, the secretary general of the party has been Romeo Hakkari.
+Aside from its own personal political activities, the party also established the Nineveh Plain Forces in the wake of ISIS, and joined the Athra Alliance alongside several other Assyrian political parties in 2023.
+The BNDP has been known to opt its stance towards the Kurdish Regional Government, often in opposition to parties like the Assyrian Democratic Movement who prioritized the Federal government of Iraq.
 The party is also noted for its affiliation with the ruling Barzani family of the Kurdistan Regional Government (KRG) and its relation with the Kurdistan Democratic Party, under the leadership of Hakkari.

 History

-The Bet Nahrain Democratic Party was originally conceived in March 1974, as a union between the Bet-Nahrain Organization in California headed by Sargon Dadesho, and the Quest Movement in Chicago.
-During the early 1970s, Dadesho was described by Zinda Magazine as a "vocal evangelist for the Assyrian Universal Alliance".
+The Bet Nahrain Democratic Party traces its origin back to the formation of the Bet-Nahrain Assyrian National Movement in 1970.
+During the early 1970s, the party's eventual founder, Sargon Dadesho, was described by Zinda Magazine as a "vocal evangelist for the Assyrian Universal Alliance" (AUA).
 However, his pursuit of more militant political strategies led him to leave the AUA and form the BNDP, with the help of former AUA members.
-The party itself was founded in 1976 based on the concept of Dadesho's previous organization.
+Dadesho had previously immigrated to California in 1965, where after wanting to learn more about why his family left Iraq, he began to read more seriously into Assyrian history and learning about the struggles they had faced.
+The party itself was founded on 1 November, 1976 based on the concept of the Bet-Nahrain Assyrian National Movement.

-Dadesho advocated Assyrian nationalism through the BNDP, creating the Assyrian National Manifesto which called for an Assyrian autonomous state in Mosul or Duhok.
+Dadesho advocated Assyrian nationalism through the BNDP, creating the Assyrian National Manifesto in 1982 which called for an Assyrian autonomous state in Mosul or Duhok.
 The manifesto prompted heavy concerns from the still newly emerged Ba'athist regime of Iraq, especially in relation to the party's activities with leaders of the Chaldean Catholic Church.
 The BNDP was eventually put under the surveillance of the Iraqi government, alongside other Assyrian political parties, with notes of the party's position on an independent Assyrian state in the Nineveh Province and the formation of the "Assyrian National Front" with the AUA.

-According to the AUA, the BNDP was among one of the first organizations to adopt the modern Assyrian flag.
+According to the AUA, the BNDP was one of the first organizations to adopt the modern Assyrian flag.
 In 2000, the Ba'athist government arrested Assyrians from Mosul and Baghdad after they were found to have obtained pamphlets from the party.